What is gonorrhoea?

 What are the symptoms?

-Often there are no symptoms and people can catch and pass on gonorrhoea without knowing it.
+Often there are no symptoms of gonorrhoea, so people can have gonorrhoea and spread it without knowing.
 When symptoms are present they usually develop 2-10 days after the infection is transmitted.

 Symptoms can include: